 Providers supporting NDIS clients in residential aged care must meet the requirements of:

 The NDIS Commission assesses compliance against the NDIS Practice Standards.
 They have resources available to help providers understand the assessment processes.

 To access these resources, visit the NDIS Commission.

 Commission performance assessments

-This regulatory change will not change our performance assessment approach under the Aged Care Quality Standards.
-We will continue to assess, as usual, the overall quality of care and services provided to all aged care consumers, which includes NDIS participants receiving services and supports in residential aged care services.
+This regulatory change won't change our assessment approach under the Quality Standards.
+We'll continue to assess the quality of care and services provided to all aged care residents.